How much will I pay?

 After tax relief at 20%, the actual deduction will be = £1,326.00 each year (£110.50 each month)

 The amount of tax relief could be different depending on your salary.

-If you want to join the Pension Scheme, but are currently not able to afford the full contribution rate, you could temporarily opt to join the 50:50 section (PDF) of the scheme.
-You will pay half the contribution rate – see How much it costs you (50kb PDF) , and build up half the pension benefits in the scheme.
+If you want to join the Pension Scheme, but are currently not able to afford the full contribution rate, you could temporarily opt to join the 50.50 section of the scheme.
+You will pay half the contribution rate – see how much it costs you, and build up half the pension benefits in the scheme.
 This would be a much better option than not joining the Pension Scheme at all, or opting out of the scheme altogether.